Olin/Rice Halls of Science, Room 249

 St. Paul, MN 55105

 The Macalester Sustainability Office has designated a portion of its funding to support small on-campus projects that promote sustainability through creative and innovative action.
 If possible, projects should encourage collaboration between faculty, staff, and students.
 An individual or a group can apply for up to $1,000 in funding.
 Applications are rolling but funding is limited.
-Questions should be directed to email@example.com or X8138.
-Application
+Questions should be directed to firstname.lastname@example.org or 651-696-8138.

 Davis Projects for Peace is an initiative for all students at the Davis United World College Scholars Program partner schools to design their own grassroots projects for peace that they themselves will implement anywhere in the world.
 Through a nationwide competition, projects are selected for funding at $10,000 each.

 The Action Fund is designed to support projects that are initiated and led by students.
 Eligible projects are those that inspire informed, committed action.
 In other words, projects must have both an action and educational component.
 "Action" may take the form of civic engagement within the Twin Cities community (or other places in special circumstances), community building between Macalester and its local community, or other projects where students are involved in strengthening communities.
 "Education" may take the form of facilitating group reflection before, during or after experiences in the community, educating the campus on the issue the project addresses or sharing the “lessons learned” from the project with other students.